 4. Accounting activities are costing you money.

 If your payroll, AP, and collections duties are all rolled into one person, then mistakes and delays almost certainly occur regularly.
-Both cost you money – money your business could invest in new products, services, or equipment.
+Both cost you money – money your business could invest in new products, services, or equipment, and even on some btc investing.

 5. Payroll mistakes are causing headaches and distracting employees from primary business activities.